 On-campus housing is available, however, please begin pursuing this option as soon as you receive your acceptance letter.
 There is often a wait-list for on-campus housing by the time you are accepted to the program.
 The move-in period for on-campus housing is in August so you will need to arrive early.
 More information can be found in your welcome packet.

 We recommend that our students focus solely on academic training during their 9 months of coursework.
 Our classes are condensed and rigorous, and students often spend 60-70 hours per week in and out of class on their projects.
 Guest speakers and special events require occasional flexibility outside of scheduled class time.

-On rare occasions, a student has taken on part-time work while in the program, but this introduced significant schedule challenges.
+On rare occasions, a student has taken on part-time work while in the program, but this introduces significant schedule challenges.

 Having access to a car is very helpful.